davvoz/cur8fun/docs/ARCHITECTURE.md

 ## 1. Overview

-Cur8.fun (previously SteemGram) is a modern, client-side web application built to interact with the Steem blockchain.
+Cur8.fun (previously SteemGram) is a modern web application built to interact with the Steem blockchain.
 It provides a user-friendly interface for browsing, creating, and interacting with content on the Steem ecosystem.
-The application is built entirely with vanilla JavaScript (ES6+), HTML, and CSS, requiring no build tools or server-side components for basic operation.
+The application has a vanilla JavaScript (ES6+) frontend with a lightweight Flask backend for enhanced functionality and API services.
+The core UI is built with HTML, CSS, and JavaScript without dependencies on heavy frameworks.

 ## 2. Architectural Pattern

-The application follows a component-based architecture with clear separation of concerns:
+The application follows a hybrid architecture with clear separation of concerns:

-- **MVC Pattern**: Model-View-Controller pattern is used throughout the application
+- **Frontend MVC Pattern**:
   - **Models**: Represent data structures
   - **Views**: Handle UI rendering and user interaction
   - **Controllers**: Manage business logic and data flow
-  - **Services**: Provide API interactions and blockchain operations
+  - **Services**: Provide API interactions (blockchain operations and backend API)

+- **Backend Flask API**:
+  - **RESTful Endpoints**: Provide data services and persistence
+  - **Database Models**: Structured data storage
+  - **Static File Serving**: Deliver frontend assets with proper MIME types
+  - **SPA Fallback**: Support for HTML5 history API routing

 ## 3. Core Components